pulkundwarp/Weather-API-Automation/README.md

 # Weather-API-Automation

-## This App pulls the current weather details like weather condition and temperature using API connections.
+## This automation app pulls the current weather details like weather condition and temperature using API connections.